On the Pinned Distances Problem in Positive Characteristic: Preliminaries

 The number of non-degenerate isosceles triangles determined by $A$ is inversely proportional to the number of pinned distances determined by $A$. \begin{lem} If $A$ is a subset of $\F^2$ with at most $M$ points on a line, then

-\end{lem} Lund and Petridis prove this lemma as part of the proof of their Theorem~1.1~\cite[Section 2.5]{lund2018pinned}; we provide the proof here since it is fundamental. \begin{proof} Let $C_r$ be the set of points in $\F^2$ of distance $r$ from the origin, and denote by $\Delta(A,a)$ the set of non-zero distances determined by $a$.
+\end{lem} Lund and the second author prove this lemma as part of the proof of their Theorem~1.1~\cite[Section 2.5]{lund2018pinned}; we provide the proof here since it is fundamental. \begin{proof} Let $C_r$ be the set of points in $\F^2$ of distance $r$ from the origin, and denote by $\Delta(A,a)$ the set of non-zero distances determined by $a$.
 Then